-Tickets ARE REQUIRED for all of the FALL Audiences.
+Tickets ARE REQUIRED for all of the Fall Audiences, beginning September 11.
 You can check the Vatican website (www.vatican.va) for further information.
-There will not be a Wednesday Papal Audience on December 26th, but there is one on January 2!!
-See Special Pickup Time for January 2 Audience on Tuesday, January 1).
-And tickets are not requrired for the August Audiences!!!
+There will not be a Wednesday Papal Audience on September 4, November 20 or December 25.
+And tickets are never required for the August Audiences!!!
+(They are not printed).
 The Papal Audiences are held on Wednesday mornings at 9:30 AM in St. Peter’s Square (sometimes in December/January and in August, they are held in the Paul VI Audience Hall, just ask the guards).
 The Pope usually gets there at 9 AM, and begins visiting various sections of the crowd (usually driving through the area).
 To enter the Square, you will have to go through security first (through the colonnade on either side, as directed by the guards.)
 Just follow the crowds and go early!
-We recommend that you arrive 3 hours early in order to get a good seat.
+We recommend that you arrive 2 hours early in order to get a good seat.
 The Audience is not a Mass.
 It is a time for pilgrims and visitors to greet and listen to the Pope.
 Pictures are allowed to be taken.
 Religious articles will be blessed by the Pope during the Audience.
 It lasts about 1 ½ hours and includes prayers, singing, a brief homily, and blessings, all in different languages.
 DRESS appropriately (no shorts or sleeveless shirts) and don’t bring backpacks or knapsacks.
 If there is heavy rain, and having the audience outside is not possible, the attendees are sometimes split into two groups, one group in the Audience Hall and one group in the Basilica.

 Because of the volume of requests we receive, we cannot always send you an email confirming your ticket request.
 If your email or fax went through, please presume that we have received your request and will put tickets aside for you.
-If you are concerned to re-confirm your request, you can telephone us here in Rome.
-However this is NOT NECESSARY.
-And please, please, let us know if you are cancelling.
+It is NOT NECESSARY to call us to confirm, but please, please, let us know if you are cancelling.

 - If you have a problem with this application form, you can contact us directly.
 Please include your name, the number of tickets and the date of the audience.